Get Out of Town: The Five Best Day Trips from Paris

 The luxurious Palace of Versailles is located 15 miles away from Paris.
 Most historians agree that the contrast between the grandeur lifestyle of Versailles and the indigent squalor of Paris is one of the key factors that sparked the French Revolution in 1789.
 Luckily for us, the Versailles Palace did not suffer the fury and rage of the revolution like many buildings in Paris did.
 We can still visit and marvel at the opulence today.

 In addition, the exquisite and immaculate Gardens of Versailles are just as spectacular as the palace.
 The gardens took 40 years to complete, and it still takes painstaking work to manage them.
 For example, after a major storm in 1999, over 50,000 trees needed replanting.
-Among other Paris day trips, The Paris Guy organizes a tour to Versailles from Paris.
-Train tickets are included in the visit, and your guide will allow you to explore the Gardens.
-It’s up to you when you decide to return to Paris from Versailles.
+Check out our Ultimate Palace of Versailles Tour from Paris.

 Not ready to book a tour?
 Read more on Paris and find out why everyone loves the city!